Bucerias News and Events

 The Islas Marietas Nearby:

-The Islas Marietas is only 20 minutes by boat.
+The Islas Marietas is only 20 minutes away by boat.
 This beautiful island is great snorkeling, it is full of underwater caves, reefs and neat tunnels.
 It is also home to the Blue Footed Booby.
 On the way to the island, you will likely encounter dolphins, whales, sea turtles, manta rays, sea snakes and jumping fish.
 It’s one great excursion!